Aliénor Rougeot: Climate justice

+Energy Transition

+Rougeot writes about addressing the health impacts of the oil industry, about the need for just transition plans for workers impacted by the energy transition, and about the importance of investing in renewable energy.

 Education

 Alienor graduated with an Honours BA from the University of Toronto, in Canada, where she studied Economics and Public Policy.
 She was recognized as a UTAA Scholar for her academic excellence and community involvement.

 Awards and recognition

 For her climate justice advocacy, Rougeot has been recognized as one of the: